tanya1108/AI-Powered-Marksheet-Analysis-System/README.md

    - Obtain your Supabase project details (URL and API key).
    - Update the configuration in `src/config.js` with your Supabase project URL and API key.
+   - Create a table in supabase which stores basic user details

 5. Start the development server: